-Future public service obligations may require the Issuer and the Guarantors to pre-finance certain costs vis-àvis their customers, having a negative impact on their liquidity position.
+Future public service obligations may require the Issuer and the Guarantors to pre-finance certain costs vis-à-vis their customers, having a negative impact on their liquidity position.

 The Flemish Government has imposed a number of public service obligations on the Issuer and the Guarantors.
 These obligations are, amongst other things, related to public lighting, the rollout of digital meters, social measures (such as the placement of budget meters), the financial support for the development of renewable energy and the Guarantors' role as supplier of last resort.
-For further information on certain of these obligations, please also refer to section 3.6 -'Other activities of the Issuer and the Guarantors' in Part VII - 'Description of the Issuer and the Guarantors'.
+It should be noted that, by decision of the Flemish Government, the public service obligation of operating the municipal public lighting will be eliminated as from 1 January 2022 onwards.
+For further information on certain of these obligations, please also refer to section 3.6 - 'Other activities of the Issuer and the Guarantors' in Part VII - 'Description of the Issuer and the Guarantors'.